osg-htc/docs/docs/data/update-oasis.md

 Updating Software in OASIS
 ==========================

-OASIS is the OSG Application Software Installation Service.
-It is the recommended method to install software on the Open Science Grid.
-It is implemented using CernVM FileSystem (CVMFS) technology.
+OASIS is the OSG Application Software Installation Service that can be used to publish and update software on OSG Worker Nodes under `/cvmfs/oasis.opensciencegrid.org`.
+It is implemented using CernVM FileSystem (CVMFS) technology and is the recommended method to install software on the Open Science Grid.

-This document is a step by step explanation of how a Virtual Organization (VO) Software Administrator can enable use of the shared OASIS service and use it to publish and update software on OSG Worker Nodes under `/cvmfs/oasis.opensciencegrid.org`.
+This document is a step by step explanation of how a member of a Virtual Organization (VO) can become an OASIS manager for their VO and gain access to the shared OASIS service for software management.
 The shared OASIS service is especially appropropriate for VOs that have a relatively small number of members and a relatively small amount of software to distribute.
 Larger VOs should consider [hosting their own separate repositories](external-oasis-repos.md).

 !!! note
-    For information on how to configure a client for OASIS see the [CVMFS installation documentation](../worker-node/install-cvmfs.md).
+    For information on how to configure an OASIS client [CVMFS installation documentation](../worker-node/install-cvmfs.md).

 Requirements
 ------------